TrueLayer/tl-prisma-interview/README.md

 ## Styles {#Styles}

-The icon component will have no style at is a simple wrapper around fontawesome icon
+The icon component will have no style as it is a simple wrapper around fontawesome icon

 <br />

 ## States {#States}

-The icon component will have no state at is a no clickable icon
+The icon component will have no state as it is not clickable icon

 <br /><br />